junxit/us-congress-bills-110/metadata.md

 - 2007-03-20 — Introduced in House
 - 2007-03-20 — Introduced in House
 - 2007-03-20 — Referred to the House Committee on the Judiciary.
+- 2007-03-21 — Sponsor introductory remarks on measure.
+(CR E600-601)
+- 2007-03-30 — Referred to the Subcommittee on Crime, Terrorism, and Homeland Security.
+- 2007-04-17 — Subcommittee Hearings Held.
+- 2007-04-24 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2007-04-24 — Subcommittee Consideration and Mark-up Session Held.
+- 2007-04-25 — Committee Consideration and Mark-up Session Held.
+- 2007-04-25 — Ordered to be Reported (Amended) by the Yeas and Nays: 20 - 14.
+- 2007-04-30 — Placed on the Union Calendar, Calendar No. 67.
+- 2007-04-30 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-113.
+- 2007-04-30 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+110-113.